 How to Make Cuts With a Jigsaw

 The jigsaw is undoubtedly one of the most useful tools for DIYers.
-However, it can be tough to know where to start when you first get it out of the box.
+However, for beginners, it can be tough to know where to start when you first get it out of the box.
 By the end of this guide, you’ll understand exactly how it works, the equipment you’ll need, and how to start cutting safely.

 What Kind of Project is a Jigsaw Suitable For?